-The Academy's trustees confirm that they have referred to the guidance in the Charity Commission's guidance on public benefit when reviewing the Academies objectives and aims and in forward planning.
+The Trustees have complied with their duty under section 4 of the Charities Act 2011 to have due regard to public benefit guidance published by the Charity Commission and the Trustees have paid due regard to this guidance in deciding what activities the charitable company should undertake.
 The Academy's trustees have ensured that the Academy's aims are targeted towards the advancement of education.
 This is supported by the Academy's aims to provide a balanced curriculum and support the health and welfare of all our pupils and staff with due regard for equality of opportunity.